 Christian K. Wedemeyer

-Associate Professor of the History of Religions in the Divinity School; Associate Faculty in South Asian Languages and Civilizations
+Associate Professor of the History of Religions; Associate Faculty in South Asian Languages and Civilizations; also in the College

 MA, MPhil, PhD (Columbia University)

 Christian Wedemeyer is an historian of religions whose interests comprehend theory and method in the human sciences, the history of modern scholarship on religion and culture, and issues of history, textuality, and ritual in the Buddhist traditions.
 Within these very general domains, much of his research has concerned the esoteric (Tantric) Buddhism of India and Tibet.
 He has written on the modern historiography of Tantric Buddhism; antinomianism in the Indian esoteric traditions; canonicity, textual criticism, and strategies of legitimating authority in classical Tibetan scholasticism; and the semiology of esoteric Buddhist ritual.